Hyrule Warriors: Downloadable content

 Three costume packs were available as downloadable content (DLC) for those who pre-ordered the game at specific retailers.
 Each of these gave Link and Zelda one additional costume based on their appearances in a prior Legend of Zelda title, including Ocarina of Time, Twilight Princess and Skyward Sword.
 Players who registered the game on Club Nintendo within the first month of release received costumes for Ganondorf based on Ocarina of Time and Twilight Princess.
 These DLC packs were later made available for purchase via the Nintendo eShop in December 2014.
 Players who use the Link or Toon Link Amiibo figures with Hyrule Warriors will also unlock the Spinner weapon from Twilight Princess for Link, while scanning other figures will grant the player random equipment or items, with figures based on The Legend of Zelda granting higher-tier rewards.
 A free update that adds Cia, Volga, and Wizzro as playable characters was released in October 2014.
 The game has since received a series of free updates that add several other features, such as a higher level cap, new character and weapon skins, and additional challenges.
 An additional "Classic Tunic" costume for Link based on the original The Legend of Zelda was distributed for free in celebration of Hyrule Warriors Legends' announcement.

 Additionally, four DLC packs were released in the months following the game's launch.
 The first DLC bundle, the "Master Quest Pack", was released in October 2014.
 This bundle included a new "Cia's Tale" story campaign, alternate Guardian of Time costumes for Lana and Cia, Epona as a weapon for Link, 16 unlockable character re-color costumes, and most notably, a second map for Adventure Mode.
 The second bundle, the "Twilight Princess Pack", was released in November, and added Twili Midna as a playable character, the Dominion Rod weapon for Zelda, Ilia and Postman costumes for Zelda and Link respectively, 16 unlockable character re-color costumes, and a third Adventure Map.
 The third bundle, the "Majora's Mask Pack", was released in February 2015 and added Tingle and Young Link as playable characters, a Skull Kid costume for Lana, Ocarina of Time costumes for Sheik and Impa, 16 unlockable mask-based costumes and a fourth Adventure map.
 The final bundle, the "Boss Pack", was released in February in Japan and March in North America and added two new modes: "Boss Challenge", in which players fight multiple boss enemies at once, and "Ganon's Fury", in which players can play certain challenges as final boss Ganon, with a playable giant Cucco for Ganon's Fury and 5 new re-color costumes as rewards.
-Players who purchased all four packs received an exclusive Dark Link costume.
+Players who purchased all four packs received a Dark Link costume.